siva17/my/README.md

 my
 ==

-JavaScript Framework for Hybrid and Web App development
+JavaScript Component for Hybrid and Web App development

 ##APIs and Usage